The Streamline Refi is one of the best refinancing options

 “Unfortunately, most of the people that qualify for these loans are not out there learning about mortgage options regularly.
 Instead, they often rely on their bank representative to understand and inform them about these options,” he adds.

-Streamline refinances are often easier to qualify for than traditional refis.
+Streamline Refinance options are often easier to qualify for than a traditional mortgage refinance.

 So if you hear about the program, it’s worth asking your lender whether you’d qualify for a lower rate.

-With an FHA streamline refi, for example, only the upfront mortgage insurance can be rolled into the loan.
-All other fees have to be paid on closing day.
+With an FHA Streamline Refi, for example, only the upfront mortgage insurance can be rolled into the loan.
+All other fees have to be paid on the closing date.

 “That’s a big turnoff for many borrowers,” says David Dye, broker/CEO of GoldView Realty.